 Create a roomy home for your turtles out of a black plastic tub with a ramp and high platform.
 In the lower area, add a floating resting place and a long branch to create an aquatic paradise.
 Create a rich and appealing atmosphere on the dry platform by arranging soil, coconut fiber, and barks there.
 You may also include a big hiding place and money plants.

-8. Serene Splash Habitat
+8. Serene Splash Turtle Habitat

 Materials | White blocks, organic soil, branches, stone, plants, etc. |